 Searching and filtering

 You can search the metadata of the entire corpus for author and title, in Arabic and the simplified ASCII transliteration used in our URI system.
-You can also filter the metadata by tags, publishing houses, text collections, etc. by using the Search box in the top right of the screen.
+You can also filter the metadata by tags, publishing houses, text collections and so on by using the Search box in the top right of the screen.
 The metadata table can also be sorted by clicking on the arrows next to the column headers.

 Annotation status and primary/secondary texts